Visit the Cotswolds Tourism website for all the latest things to do and places to stay in Oxfordshire.

 - charming market towns like Burford, Chipping Norton, Witney and Woodstock.

-To plan your visit on the Oxfordshire Cotswolds website.
+To plan your visit go to the Cotswolds Tourism website.

 Major roads link the district to larger centres nearby, including Oxford, Swindon, Cheltenham and Banbury.

 The Cotswold and Cherwell Valley railway lines pass through the district.
 The Cotswolds line operates from London Paddington to Hereford and Worcester.
 There are seven railway stations in West Oxfordshire on this line: